Wedding Photography at Castell Coch Near Cardiff in South Wales

 If you’ve booked a shorter photography package (up to 2 hours), there is loads of scope for couples portraits in the deep woods of Fforest Fawr and around the back of the castle to fill the time.
 The following photographs are an example of this:

-Deeper in Fforest Fawr I went wide.
-The black and white highlights the textures and light well.
+Deeper in Fforest Fawr, I went wide.
+The black-and-white highlights the textures and light well.

 Descending the drawbridge – the splendour of the castle towering above them.